If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 So, when it comes to course player design, Kajabi does a much better job than Thinkific which can’t match it in terms of choice or actual design or user experience.

-Finally, the course players for both platforms are mobile responsive and your students can access the content in any browser on their mobile.
-As of now, neither of the two platforms offers a dedicated mobile app.
+Finally, while the course players for both platforms are mobile responsive and your students can access the content in any browser on their mobile, Kajabi also offers a mobile app (iOS and Android) which allows leaners to watch your course content on the go.

 Community and Student Discussions